rolopez23/reactScripts/Readme.md

 If called with the --class flag it will create a class based component.
 It creates a component compatible with webpack import export.

-`setup.sh` is a full react generator in progress pulled and adapted from
+`setup.sh` is a full react generator in progress pulled and adapted from a past [SEIR package](https://www.npmjs.com/package/deregt-to-react)